 Andrew Bradt is a professor at University of California, Berkeley School of Law.
 He is a scholar of civil procedure, conflict of laws, and remedies.
 His current research focuses on the adaptation of procedural and choice-of-law systems to large-scale multijurisdictional litigation, with a particular interest in federal multidistrict litigation.
 In 2019, he received Berkeley Law’s Rutter Award for Teaching Distinction.

 Bradt’s scholarship has been published in numerous law journals and has been cited by both courts and prominent legal treatises.
 Bradt is a co-author, with Geoffrey C. Hazard, William A. Fletcher, and Stephen McG.
-Bundy, of Pleading and Procedure–Cases and Materials, 11th Edition (Foundation Press, 2015).
+Bundy, of Pleading and Procedure–Cases and Materials, 11th Edition (Foundation Press, 2015), and, with Richard Marcus, Edward Sherman, and Howard Erichson, of Complex Litigation--Cases and Materials on Advanced Civil Procedure, 7th Edition (West Academic, 2021).
 In 2018, Bradt was appointed by the Counselor to the Chief Justice of the United States to the Supreme Court Fellows Program’s Academic Advisory Board.